 Warm and cool colors are categories of color temperature that artists use to create balance, depth, and harmony.
 Warm colors evoke feelings of energy, warmth, and excitement.
 Cool colors are associated with space, calmness, and tranquility.

 In interior design, warm colors are often used in social spaces such as living rooms.
 In photography, warm colors draw attention to specific elements and create a sense of depth.
-They tend to make objects appear closer.
+They can also make objects appear closer.

-Cool colors are often associated with space, calmness, and tranquility.
-They’re usually found in bedrooms and bathrooms where a relaxing atmosphere is necessary.
+In interior design, cool colors are found in bedrooms and bathrooms where a relaxing atmosphere is necessary.
 In visual arts and photography, cool colors create a sense of distance.
 They recede into the background while balancing out more intense warm colors.

 Why Understanding Color Temperature Matters

 Color temperature refers to a light source’s relative warmth or coolness.
 It’s measured in Kelvin (K) and is crucial in visual arts, photography, and interior design.
 Color temperature impacts an image or environment’s mood, emotion, and harmony.